rtlabs-com/p-net/doc/using_codesys.rst

     END_IF
     in_pin_button_LED_previous := in_pin_button_LED;

-On the "_8_bits_I_8_bits_O" node, right-click and select "Edit IO mapping".
+On the "DIO_8xLogicLevel" node in the left-side menu, right-click and select "Edit IO mapping".
+Open the "Input 8 bits" row by clicking the small ``+`` sign.
-Double-click the row that you would like the edit.
+Double-click the icon on the row that you would like the edit.
-Map "Input Bit 7" to "in_pin_button_LED", and "Output Bit 7" to "out_pin_LED"
+Map "Input Bit 7" (found via Application/PLC_PRG) to "in_pin_button_LED",
+and "Output Bit 7" to "out_pin_LED".

 In the "Application -> MainTask" select "Cyclic" with 4 ms.